k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

+7. Set the [Truncate Before Sync](/articles/14_sync_LU_instance/04_sync_methods.md#truncate-before-sync) property of the main source LU table to False, since the Broadway flow deletes the LU table before populating it.
-7. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated, the remaining source LU tables also remain empty.
+8. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated, the remaining source LU tables also remain empty.
-8. Mask sensitive data in LU tables using a Broadway population and the [Masking Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md).
+9. Mask sensitive data in LU tables using a Broadway population and the [Masking Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md).

    Click for more information about [TDM Masking](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-5---mask-the-sensitive-data).